 How we deal with your homeowners or condominium association in Fairfax County

-We require that the renter abide by all community and association covenants.
-To assist us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a good reference for rental investors in Fairfax County
+a useful archive for rental investors in Fairfax County

 - Collections and evictions